Ramzi-444/QuizApp/README.md

 ⚒️ Technologies Used

--Java
--JavaFX
+- Java
+- JavaFX

 💉 Requirements

--Java Development Kit (JDK) 8 or above
+- Java Development Kit (JDK) 8 or above
--JavaFX SDK (included with JavaFX distributions starting from JDK 11) -Any IDE that supports Java and JavaFX (e.g., IntelliJ IDEA, Eclipse)
+- JavaFX SDK (included with JavaFX distributions starting from JDK 11)
+- Any IDE that supports Java and JavaFX (e.g., IntelliJ IDEA, Eclipse)

 You can run the project and test your general knowledge!
 The Quiz contains only 10 questions.
 GOOD LUCK